 Interpreting Geekbench 4 Scores

-Geekbench 4 scores are calibrated using a Microsoft Surface Book with an Intel Core i7-6600U processor as a baseline with a score of 4,000 points.
-Higher scores are better, with double the score indicating double the performance.
+With Geekbench 4, higher scores are better, with double the score indicating double the performance.
+Geekbench 4 CPU and Compute scores are calibrated using a Microsoft Surface Book with an Intel Core i7-6600U processor as a baseline with a score of 4,000 points.
+Geekbench 4 battery scores are not calibrated against a specific system.

 Geekbench 4 uses a number of different tests, or workloads, to measure CPU performance.
-The workloads are divided into four different sections:
+The workloads are divided into four different subsections:

 Crypto Crypto workloads measure the crypto instruction performance of your computer by performing cryptography tasks that make heavy use of crypto instructions.
 While not all software uses crypto instructions, the software that does can benefit enormously from it.